hardin47/website/Math58/Notes/04-InfNum.md

 ## <i class="fas fa-lightbulb" target="_blank"></i> Reflection Questions

-The reflection questions below that we will not cover are marked with an asterisk *.

 ### 1 quantitative variable: IMS Section 7.1

 1. What changed about the studies (data structure) from Chapters 2 & 3?